MalikTorres/reading-notes/README.md

 * First Reminder:

 When I am feeling frustrated about my progress make sure to look back at my notes and remember how far I have come.
 It is very mportant to not be discouraged by imposter syndrome.

 * Second Reminder:

+Engage with my peers and make sure to be active about asking questions when I need help.
+Set a timer for myself when I am stuck to make sure I am asking questions after I have hit a roadblock.

 * Third Reminder:

+Allow myself time to step away from the content to refresh mentally with the material I am learning to avoid burnout and stay focused on my growth.
+As burnout can lead to a fixed mindset.

 References below: